Workiva/over_react/doc/wrapping_js_components.md

 Some function props may conflict with the `UbiquitousDomPropsMixin`.
 This will happen if:

 1. The component specifies a function that is typically reserved for `UbiquitousDomPropsMixin`.
 These are typically fundamental event handlers on HTML elements, such as `onClick`, `onChange`, etc.
-1. The component's prop's function signature is not the same.
-This typically takes the form of adding extra parameters that the standart event handlers do not have.
+1. The prop's function signature is not the same as the version on `UbiquitousDomPropsMixin`.
+This typically takes the form of adding extra parameters that the standard event handlers do not have.

 This causes problems in Dart because if the type of the function signature does not match what Dart expects, it will throw a runtime error.
 Here's what that could look like in TS: